Tuesday, February 6, 2018

 The Cap’n suggested that we might have done better if GS had removed a few garments too (Venus does look great, does she not?).
 Aside from the obvious nightly wind chill factor necessitating thermals and bruises from being battered as we rocked and rolled along, we always wore our most basic safety gear, a harness and tether.
 Sea boots completed the attractive ensemble so there’s no slipping on deck.
 So, in all, GS imagined that dressed as suggested, even Venus would have been more suitably attired for an Oxford Street Mardi-Gras, After-Party.
 (As we moved further west and into warmer weather, we could generally dispense with the outer armour - heavy duty wet-weather gear bib & brace pants and jacket.
 We later relished the opportunity to sit in shorts & tees.)

 In all, we sailed 2110nm; probably more given Bert’s (Hydrovane) tendency to slew with the swell.
 Our initial intention was to head for Barbados but as we were able to maintain a good course, plans changed and we stayed high to make for Antigua.
-That decision added a couple of extra days & miles, but would place us further up the Caribbean island chain, saving a few weeks off our float plan at least.
+That decision added a couple of extra days & miles, but would place us further up the Caribbean island chain, saving a few weeks on our float plan at least.
 Besides, Antigua has wonderful anchorages.
 English Harbour was one of our favourites when we sailed through in 2008.

 Initially, conditions out of the Cape Verdes were still subject to strong North Easterlies, which created a bit of turbulence.
 After a couple of days, we cleared and caught the E Trades and settled in for the long haul.
 In all we had some good winds which helped push us along, especially at night, so managed to make Antigua in 16 days despite the ongoing presence of swell from various directions giving us a constant rock-rolling.
 However, the Atlantic decided we were far too complacent so ensured a rugged “farewell” for our last few days.
 We flew round the island’s southern tip at dawn and thankfully into easier conditions before flinging out the hook in Falmouth Harbour.